zaphosting/docs/docs/dedicated-network-analysis-winmtr.md

 ---
 id: dedicated-network-analysis-winmtr
 title: "Dedicated Server: Identifying network issues with WinMTR/MTR"
-description: "Information on how to perform a network analysis to identify network problems"
+description: "Discover how to diagnose network issues by analyzing outbound and return routes to identify latency and packet loss effectively → Learn more now"
 sidebar_label: Network issues
 services:
   - dedicated